 The floristry apprenticeship option is where you will work in a floristry business and attend college one day a week to work towards your level 2 qualification.
 Study a floristy apprenticeship in fully equipped training facilities.
 All aspects of the floristry industry are covered.
 No previous experience in floristry is required.
 You will be trained by industry specialists who run their own businesses or work within the industry.
 Who will deliver, instruct and provide up to date industry techniques within the designated floristry department.

 Share this course with someone you know...

-Anyone who would like to acquire the knowledge, skills and understanding to work in the florisrty industry and to study through work-based learning.
+You would like to acquire the knowledge, skills and understanding to work in the floristry industry and to study through work-based learning.

 GCSE English and maths at grade 3.
 You will also need an employer willing to hire you as an apprentice.